xa4os34/VClip/README.md

 # VClip
-VClip is a simple clipboard manager with vim keybindings.
+VClip (will be) is a simple clipboard manager with vim keybindings.